 At the top of the old town, discover the beauty of the Basilique Saint-Michel-Archange.
 This gorgeous Baroque cathedral has a stunning facade and interior, complete with a magnificent ceiling mural.
 The cathedral also has two towers, which are unique, a 35-meter high clock tower and a 53-meter high steeple.

 After visiting the cathedral, continue climbing to the cemetery where the castle used to be.
-Here, discover amazing views across the ocean, the terracotta roofs and houses of Menton, and the coastline towards Italy.
+Here, discover amazing views across the sea, the terracotta roofs and houses of Menton, and the coastline towards Italy.

 Tip: Much like Nice, there is also a Russian orthodox church in Menton.
 It’s well worth going to see, for a unique thing to do in Menton.

 3. Plage des Sablettes

 Plage des Sablettes is a stunning boulevard at the edge of the old town that hugs the white sand beach.
 Here, you’ll find beautiful fountains, scenic restaurants, and a buzzing atmosphere.
 It is known as a place to gather for young people and families, where everyone can enjoy the various amenities.
 There are beaches with some private parts.
 This will give you access to the lovely shallow water, parasols, and sunbeds, with a view of Menton’s colorful buildings.

 4. Jean Cocteau Museum